jnbastoky/Recipes/Cinnamon Christmas Ornaments.md

 ### Assemble
 1. Cut string into 12" pieces
-2. Form a loop and knot[^1]
+2. Form a loop and tie using an overhand knot[^1]
-3. Pass the loop of string through the hole in the ornament and then pass the knotted end through the loop
+3. Pass the loop of string through the hole in the ornament and then pass the knotted end through the loop forming a cow hitch[^2]

 ## Notes
 ![image](.attachments/03e26c0a65e9634b15752501ddc60a4dc48d41f4.jpeg)